-If a student is unable to meet the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling.
-The student will receive an SPC as their final course grade and will write the make-up exam the next time the course is offered.
+If a student is unable to attend the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling as outlined above, and notify the instructor within 48 hours of the missed scheduled make-up exam.
+The student will receive an SPC as their final course grade and may be granted an opportunity to write the exam the next time the course is offered.
+Please be aware of any implications of this for course progression, as this course is a prerequisite for MOS 3361 and other MOS courses.